jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 You can calculate midpoints in declination via the menu option **Analysis – Declinations – Decl midpoints**.
 Enigma shows the occupied midpoints, gives the actual orb and shows the percentage of exactness.
 The default orb is 0.6° (0°36’), you can change that value in the configuration.

+You can sort the columns *Orb* and *Exactness* by clicking on the header.